-- The size of the numbers involved (£545 million for the Authority's other land and buildings, £784 million for the Authority's council dwellings and £104 million for the Authority's investment property); and - The sensitivity of these estimates to changes in key assumptions.
+- The size of the numbers involved (£534 million for the Authority's other land and buildings, £812 million for the Authority's council dwellings and £98 million for the Authority's investment property); and - The sensitivity of these estimates to changes in key assumptions.

 Additionally, council dwelling valuations are based on Existing Use Value, discounted by a factor to reflect that the assets are used for social housing.
 The social housing adjustment factor is prescribed in Government guidance.
-There is a risk that the Authority's application of the valuer's assumptions is not in line with the statutory requirements and that the valuation is not supported by detailed evidence indicating that the standard social housing factor is not appropriate to use.
+There is a risk that the Authority's application of the valuer's assumptions is not in line with the statutory requirements and that the valuation is not supported by appropriate evidence.